 The Young Carer Strategy, Local Eligibility Criteria for Young Carers and further information regarding support for unpaid carers in Aberdeenshire can be viewed from this page through the Documents and Important Links sections to the right.

-Aberdeenshire Council is currently reviewing its Aberdeenshire Young Carer Strategy, which is our plan of what we have been doing and what we plan to do to support young carers over the next five years.
-We are asking young carers and people who support them, to give their views on how we support young carers to sustain their caring role and have a meaningful life alongside caring.
-There are two surveys below: one for young carers and one for people who support young carers.
-Closing date for responses is 23:59 22nd September 2024,
+Aberdeenshire Council has updated its Aberdeenshire Young Carer Strategy, which is our plan of what we have been doing and what we plan to do to support young carers over the next five years.

 This page is where we host all engagement and consultation for services and support for young carers in Aberdeenshire.